-The Company has net current liabilities of £451,320,000 (2022 audited: £468,632,000), and as such has a liquidity risk, which is primarily attributable to amounts due to group undertakings in trade and other payables.
+The Company has net current liabilities of £393,344,000 (2023: £451,320,000), and as such has a liquidity risk, which is primarily attributable to amounts due to group undertakings in trade and other payables.
 Since the amounts due are to a fellow group undertaking the risk that the Company will be called upon to settle its debts as they fall due is considered to be low.